lokal-profil/interoperable-specifications/docs/rules.md

 ><span id="inspec1"></span> **Rule INSPEC-1:** The "interoperable specification resource" and its parts MUST have URIs and be described with PROF, the interoperable specification resource must be typed as `prof:Profile` or `dcterms:Standard` and have a `dcterms:conformsTo` point to `inspec:PROF`

-><span id="inspec2"></span> **Rule INSPEC-2:** An interoperable specification part MAY be a data vocabulary, a terminology, an application profile or a diagram.
+><span id="inspec2"></span> **Rule INSPEC-2:** All specification parts MUST be indicated via the `prof:hasResource` property from the interoperable specification and be typed as `prof:ResourceDescriptor`.
+An interoperable specification part MAY be a data vocabulary, a terminology, an application profile or a diagram.
 Other parts may exist but have no prescribed meaning by the interoperable specification profile.

 ><span id="inspec3"></span> **Rule INSPEC-3:** Each data vocabulary MUST be detected by `dcterms:conformsTo` pointing to `inspec:RDFS` and MUST be possible to interpret as RDFS-INSPEC.